mihail-gribov/how_to_do_mcp/README.md

 **How it works:**
 1. **Scans the project structure** - analyzes all files and directories in your project
-2. **Reads source rules** - loads the initial rule set from `for_gitignore.toml`
+2. **Reads source rules** - loads the initial rule set from `how_to_do_gitignore.toml`
 3. **Filters rules** - keeps only rules that match files/directories actually present in your project
 4. **Generates optimized .gitignore** - creates a clean, relevant .gitignore file

 **Capabilities:**
 - Automatic file structure analysis
 - Rule filtering based on actual project content
-- Application of rules from for_gitignore.toml
+- Application of rules from how_to_do_gitignore.toml
 - Creation of optimized .gitignore with only relevant rules

 **Customization:**
-You can extend the `for_gitignore.toml` file with your own rules to match your specific project needs.
+You can extend the `how_to_do_gitignore.toml` file with your own rules to match your specific project needs.
 The tool will automatically include your custom rules in the filtering process.

 **Example:**
 ```python